 LSU has been an NCAA Tournament National Seed in each of Dunn’s four seasons, and the Tigers lead the nation in wins (204) in that span.
 Over the past four years, LSU has made two College World Series appearances and won three NCAA Regional championships, two SEC championships, three SEC Western Division titles and two SEC Tournament titles.

-Alan Dunn, the former minor league pitching coordinator for the Baltimore Orioles, was hired in June 2011 as pitching coach for the LSU baseball program.
-Dunn, who has 22 years of experience as a pitching coach on the professional level, has coached over 25 pitchers that have advanced to Major League Baseball.
+Dunn was the minor league pitching coordinator for the Baltimore Orioles when he was hired in June 2011 as the pitching coach for the LSU program.
+He has 22 years of experience as a pitching coach on the professional level, and he has coached more than 25 pitchers that have advanced to Major League Baseball.

-In 2012, Dunn coached LSU first-team all-American Kevin Gausman, who led the SEC in wins (12) and strikeouts (135).
+In 2012, Dunn coached LSU first-team all-American and current Major Leaguer Kevin Gausman, who led the SEC in wins (12) and strikeouts (135).
 Gausman was the No. 4 overall selection in the 2012 MLB Draft by the Orioles.
 As a staff, the Tigers were No. 1 in the league in strikeouts with 573.

 Prior to arriving at LSU, Dunn spent three full seasons and the end of 2007 as Baltimore’s major league bullpen coach before becoming the Orioles’ minor league pitching coordinator prior to the 2011 season.

 Dunn was in his 15th season in the Chicago Cubs organization and his first as minor league pitching coordinator when he was hired in August, 2007 by Orioles manager Dave Trembley.
 Dunn served as pitching coach at every level from Class A to AAA in his 15 years with the Cubs.